theforeman/foreman-bats/README.md

 You can either restart your host machine, or `modprobe kvm-intel` and restarting libvirtd daemon.

+### umask configuration (fb-setup-umask.bats)

+This changes the system-wide umask for new shells in order to run other tests under stricter or different defaults.

+* `FOREMAN_UMASK`: umask value, e.g. `077`

 ## Vagrant support

 A Vagrantfile is supplied with multi-OS support.
 This will transfer